 Finally, the Uluru trip we were considering wasn’t exactly a holiday.
 It involved early starts, hikes, 40-degree days, camping and generally ‘getting amongst it’ (that’s Australian slang for ‘doing things’).
 Dad’s not in bad shape, but he is 70.
 If I was 70 I’d rather sit on a boat too.
 I wouldn’t have even gone to Australia to visit me.
 I would’ve gone to the beach or had a lay down.

-Since living in Australia, I’ve gradually grown more and more intrigued by aboriginal culture.
-I’ve been doing the odd bit of independent research and I was lucky enough to visit Olkola Country in Cape York with Intrepid last year.
+Since living in Australia, I’ve gradually grown more and more intrigued by Aboriginal culture.
 It’s incredible how these people sustainably lived off the land some 30-40,000 years before the colonialists turned up.

 The tools, techniques and knowledge they accumulated is absolutely mind-boggling, and I think we have a responsibility to learn more about these cultures and to carry that information – respectfully – forwards.
 If the supermarkets closed tomorrow, we’d all be buggered.
 But I ate tree ants in Cape York and learned how to use their nests to help cure a cold and I was only there for a week.
 I feel like if you want to understand aboriginal culture in Australia, Uluru, and the story of the Anangu People (the traditional owners of the land), is a pretty good place to start.